-Applicants who don’t meet the entry requirements to the degree programme, can apply to study Te Ara Pūtake My Academic Pathway (Social Service pathway) to help prepare them for enrolment in the programme.
+Applicants who do not meet the entry requirements to the degree programme can apply to study Te Ara Pūtake My Academic Pathway (Social Service pathway) to help prepare them for enrolment in the programme.

 The Wintec Prospectus (otherwise known as a course guide) outlines everything you need to know about Wintec.
 It contains information about the Wintec campuses, student life, and the programmes that are on offer.

 The Wintec Prospectus (course guide) is available by downloading the file - click on a document below to access the file.
 Alternatively, to request a copy via email or the post, please complete the form below.

 Request an emailable or printed copy of the Prospectus

 Need help?
 Want to know how to get started?

 Leave your details here and we will come back to you: